YaserBahrami/TheMovieDB/README.md

 If I had more time, the following improvements and features could be added:

-### 1. **Pagination and Lazy Loading**
+### 1. **Unit and UI Testing**
-- The app currently fetches only the first page of movies.
-Implementing pagination would load additional pages as the user scrolls, improving performance and reducing load times.
+- Write unit tests for use cases, view models, and repositories.
+- Implement UI tests for ensuring the functionality of the search bar, movie list, and movie details screen.

+### 2. **Third-Party Dependencies**
+- If I had more time, I would avoid using third-party libraries like SDWebImage and SnapKit, opting for native solutions instead.

-### 2. **Error Handling and User Feedback**
+### 3. **Error Handling and User Feedback**
 - Improve the error handling UI, such as showing a retry button when a network request fails, instead of just displaying an error message.
 - Add better user feedback during loading states, such as a spinner or a loading animation.

-### 3. **Unit and UI Testing**
-- Write unit tests for use cases, view models, and repositories.
-- Implement UI tests for ensuring the functionality of the search bar, movie list, and movie details screen.

 ### 4. **Localization**
 - Add support for multiple languages to make the app accessible to users around the world.

-### 5. **Third-Party Dependencies**
-- If I had more time, I would avoid using third-party libraries like SDWebImage and SnapKit, opting for native solutions instead.

 ## License